DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 #### Feedback from the Group

+- For the next room VFX, have something shooting up from the circle
+- Send a video of the colors changing when people are hit

 ### What Gets Showcased in the Video We Send in the Server?

 - In terms of things being "complete" or "presentable", people are only going to see what we show them, so we can strategically show only what we want to show people.